Recalling 1812 battle, Putin calls for unity in Russia

 "We were more often together than at war.
 France was always our strategic ally," Putin told Giscard d'Estaing.
 "I hope we will manage with our friends from France and other European countries to do more to unite Europe on the basis of moral values."

-Tens of thousands of Russians and foreigners gathered at the scene of the battle on Sunday to watch the colorful re-enactment by more than 3,000 military enthusiasts.
+Tens of thousands of Russians and foreigners gathered at the scene of the battle on Sunday to watch the colourful re-enactment by more than 3,000 military enthusiasts.

 Nine planes were used to disperse clouds over the scene, but rain soon covered the field, along with grey smoke steaming from historic weaponry.